Hacker News

 If possible, always work on some version of option 2.

-6 hours ago by yongjik
+4 years ago by yongjik

 Counterpoint: when every developer is urged to build something with "measurable impact", you end up like Google, where people launch something visible, get promoted, and move on, leaving the service to wither away.

-6 hours ago by Swizec
+4 years ago by Swizec

 Arguably that means you have bad easy-to-game metrics.
 I wouldn't call what many (most?)
 Googlers do "impactful".
 More like "Let's keep a bunch of smart people busy so they don't get hired by our competition"